 - Medical Knowledge + Patient Safety

 - Medical Knowledge + Practice Assessment + Patient Safety

 - Practice Assessment + Patient Safety

 I already participated in a CME activity.
 How do I find out if it offers MOC points?

-First check your ABIM MOC Activity Report to see if you already received MOC points for the activity.
+First check the My Activities section of your Physician Portal to see if you already received MOC points for the activity.
 If not, contact the CME provider to inquire about ABIM MOC eligibility for a specific activity.
 Once an activity has ended, it is no longer searchable in CME Finder.

 I participated in a CME activity that offered ABIM MOC points.
 Why don’t I see it listed in CME Finder?